NASDAQ: CGC

 At this point, there's little doubt that Canopy Growth has had a challenging history and that its earlier growth potential has gone unfulfilled.

-Based on the company's current financial performance, its trajectory, and its history of poor acquisitions and strategic errors, it seems hard to bet on a comeback for Canopy Growth.
+Based on the company's current financial performance, its trajectory, and its history of poor acquisitions and strategic errors, it seems hard to bet on a comeback for Canopy Growth, although new CEO Luc Mongeau has made a number of changes, including lowering the debt burden, unifying its medical cannabis businesses globally, streamlining its product portfolio, and cutting costs.

-However, the cannabis sector can change rapidly when regulations are lifted, and Canopy stock could be invigorated if cannabis is legalized at the federal level.
-Currently, the federal government is pushing to have cannabis reclassified so it's considered less dangerous, which could be a step toward legalization.
+However, the cannabis sector can change rapidly when regulations are lifted, and Canopy stock could be invigorated if cannabis is legalized at the U.S. federal level.
+The Biden administration unsuccessfully pushed to have cannabis reclassified so it's considered less dangerous.